lrq3000/pyugt/README.md

 * [Capture2Text](http://capture2text.sourceforge.net/) (Windows, opensource) - OCR on-screen text, but no translation.

 * [OwlOCR](https://frankbyte.com/owlocr/) (MacOSX, freeware) - Similar to Capture2Text, OCR on-screen text, no translation.

+* [Sugoi Japanese Translator](https://github.com/leminhyen2/Sugoi-Japanese-Translator) combined with (Visual Novel OCR)[https://visual-novel-ocr.sourceforge.io/] by the same author: provides similar features to pyUGT but is closed-source, so that it cannot be improved upon.
+Also, it is unclear which OCR backend is used.

+* [Translator++](https://dreamsavior.net/download/), a free but closed source app to translate non emulated games with access to the text, can leverage automatic machine translation.

 ## License